felipesalmazodev/eventmanager-front/README.md

 -   The frontend **will not work** if the backend is only available locally
 -   Make sure CORS is properly configured in your backend
+-   Make sure that the redirect URL on the Oauth client is the public one

 ------------------------------------------------------------------------